Yandex Cloud

 • Build charts and dashboards in Yandex DataLens.

 Customer journey is a sequence of user actions.
-User behavior analysis helps you find out how people use your product: which pages they visit, which functions they use, and where they run into problems.
+User behavior analysis helps you find out how people use your product: pages they visit, functions they use, and issues they face.
 This information makes it easier for you to find the right solutions to develop your product.

-As a data source, you'll use sampled and anonymized data from the auto.ru mobile app, exported from AppMetrica.
+As a data source, we will use sampled and anonymized data from the auto.ru mobile app, exported from AppMetrica.

 Data architecture scheme